-Khim is a huge softy and has the most amazing laid back and loving temperament, his nature is a credit to his breeder Dr Cristy.
+Khim is our stud boy, he is a huge softy and has the most amazing laid back and loving temperament, his nature is a credit to his breeder Dr Bird and also I believe because we have always tried to give him lots of love, every day, including a walk in the woods.
 Khim lives with us in our old sunroom where he can bask in the sun and watch the world go by.

 A “Khim” is a musical instrument in Thailand.
 It has the bonus of having a second meaning in Old English which is “Brave King”.
 We also chose his name because of the 1960s book about a Siamese called Kim and because Khims’ grandsire comes from a buddhist monastry in Thailand…